MonashMath/SCI1022/Unix-CLI.md

 ### 1.3.4.
 Copying, renaming, and deleting folders
 <a id="markdown-copying-renaming-and-deleting-folders" name="copying-renaming-and-deleting-folders"></a>

-The commands for renaming, copying, and deleting folders very much resemble those for files (see [Section 1.2.6](#126-copying-renaming-and-deleting-files)).
-There are, however, some worth noting subtle differences.
-The most resemblant command is `mv`, which works the same way as it does for files:
+The commands for renaming, copying, and deleting folders resemble those for files (see [Section 1.2.6](#126-copying-renaming-and-deleting-files)).
+There are, however, some subtle differences worth noting.
+The most similar command is `mv`, which works the same way as it does for files:

 ```bash
 $ mkdir dir1